 The clinic provides services to the general public, including Ball State faculty, staff, and their families.
 Clients do not need to be affiliated with Ball State and physician referrals are typically not required.
 We do not provide counseling services to current Ball State students.
 All Ball State students are eligible for free counseling services through The Ball State University Counseling Center – 765-285-1736, Lucina Hall, Room, 320.

 Payment is expected at the time services are rendered.
-Cost is $10 per session.
+Cost is $25 per session.
+We are able to provide reduced fees to clients with documented financial need.
+You can review our Reduced Fees Application (PDF), print, and return it to our front office or you can view the application and submit it through your patient portal.
 No client will be denied services because of the inability to pay.

 To make an initial appointment, call our clinic and complete a 15-20 minute telephone interview.